gkmit-dikshant/colearn-docs/docs/test_plan.md

 - Deleting must also remove:

     - Pending applications
-    - Member relations (if any)
+    - Member relations

-- Successful delete: 200 or 204 status
+- Successful delete: 204 status

-Project CRUD passes if:
+#### Project CRUD passes if:

     - Owners can manage their projects
     - Non-owners cannot modify or delete